cheat-sheets/game-theory-cheat-sheet/README.md

 ## Bayesian Games

-**Bayesian Game** (Incomplete Information Game) - a set of games that differ only in their payoffs, a common prior defined over them, and a partition structure over the games for each agent.
+**Bayesian Game** (Incomplete Information Game) - a game in which players have incomplete information on the other players' strategies and payoffs, but, they have beliefs with known probabilities.
+It can be modeled as a normal form game with the difference that each player has multiple types with known probabilities (called a common prior beliefs).

 **Bayesian Nash Equilibrium** - a set of strategies, one for each type of player, such that no type has incentive to change his or her strategy given the beliefs about the types and what the  other types are doing.

 ---

 **Ex Ante Dominated Strategy** - a strategy for a player such that an alternative strategy for that player provides a greater payoff for that player regardless of all other players' strategies

 **Interim Dominated Strategy** - a strategy for a type such that an alternative strategy for that type provides a greater payoff for that type regardless of all other players' strategies

 Interim dominated strategy implies ex ante dominated strategies.
 The reverse is not always true.